 - (1) The board may establish reasonable fees, and such other requirements as may be necessary to carry out the program, subject to approval by the Court.
 However, sanctions collected under Rule 18-301 NMRA not necessary to carry out the program may be transferred by the Court on an annual basis for administration of other Court regulated programs. - (2) Members of the board shall serve without compensation, but shall be paid mileage and per diem consistent with the guidelines approved by the Supreme Court for the judicial branch of government.
-The mileage and per diem shall be paid out of the funds collected by the board. - (3) The board may establish such requirements as may be necessary to implement and carry out this program, including imposition of reasonable certification and filing fees, all subject to prior approval by the Supreme Court. - D. Board Expenses.
-Subject to the approval of the Supreme Court, the board may appoint or contract for such services, equipment, facilities and staff as may be needed for the efficient administration of the board's work.
-Subject to the approval of the Supreme Court, the board shall fix the compensation of the staff appointed or contracted with pursuant to this rule and shall promulgate policies for the orderly and efficient conduct of their duties.
-The annual salaries and other expenses incurred pursuant to this rule shall be paid by the board out of the funds collected pursuant to Paragraph C of this rule.
+The mileage and per diem shall be paid out of the funds collected by the board. - (3) The board may establish such requirements as may be necessary to implement and carry out this program, including imposition of reasonable certification and filing fees, all subject to prior approval by the Supreme Court. - D. Board expenses.
+Subject to the approval of the Supreme Court, the board may appoint or contract for such services, equipment, facilities, and staff as may be needed for the efficient administration of the board's work and shall promulgate policies for the orderly and efficient conduct of its duties.
+The annual salaries and other expenses incurred under this rule shall be paid by the board out of the funds collected under Paragraph C of this rule.

-[As amended, effective September 15, 1987; January 1, 1990; November 1, 1991; as amended by Supeme Court Order 06-8300-33, effective January 1, 2007.]
+[As amended, effective September 15, 1987; January 1, 1990; November 1, 1991; as amended by Supeme Court Order No. 06-8300-033, effective January 1, 2007; as amended by Supreme Court Order No. 18-8300-019, effective November 1, 2018.]